-Teledentistry: Embracing the Utility for Oral Healthcare
+Teledentistry: Embracing Its Utility for Oral Healthcare

 Telehealth services for teleconsultations and telemonitoring have increased since the pandemic [1], though teledentistry, in various forms, has been employed for at least the last 25 years [2].
 Teledentistry may revolutionize oral healthcare by overcoming access barriers and enhancing patient education [1, 3].
 Furthermore, research suggests that teledentistry is cost-effective at the individual, organizational, and community levels [3].